FusionCache/docs/docs/design.md

 A performance killer for multithreaded software are mutexes used to protect mutable shared data between threads: a thread needs to read or write to a memory location whilst at least one other thread also must read or write to the same location.

-- A thread arrives at a mutex, checking if it's available
-  - If not, it's pushed to the 'waiting' queue
-  - If so, it acquires the mutex
-- When the acquired thread completes, it releases the mutex
-- The next thread is popped from the 'waiting' queue

-This takes time, is likely to invalidate cache lines and the waiting threads must be synchronised.

 If more than one thread can mutate the same memory location, then all threads that access that memory location must use protection, even if the majority of the threads only require read access.